2023 Boston Marathon Tips

 - Money for a cab? or Subway- Subway is no longer officially free with your bib although you may still get on for free.

-- Cell phone? (there is a risk it can get lost in the baggage bus but it can be very useful for finding friends at the end) – with the new set up if you have a place to put it running with your phone may be the better option
+- Cell phone? (there is a risk it can get lost in the baggage bus but it can be very useful for finding friends at the end) – if you have a place to put it, running with your phone may be the better option.

 Lots of people wear extra clothes to start the race and toss them in the first couple of miles.
 There are T-shirts, gloves and hats everywhere (some really nice ones too).